ligato/docs/docs/user-guide/learn-how-to.md

 **2. Shared memory prefix**

 Running multiple VPPs on the same host requires different shared memory prefix (SHM) to distinguish communication sockets for given VPP instances.
-In order to connect the Agent to the VPP with a custom socket, correct SHM has to be provided to the GoVPP mux plugin (see [plugin's readme](https://github.com/ligato/vpp-agent/blob/master/plugins/govppmux/README.md))
+In order to connect the Agent to the VPP with a custom socket, correct SHM has to be provided to the GoVPP mux plugin (see [plugin's readme](framework-plugins.md#govpp-mux))

-# <a name="myfc">Make your first configuration<a>
+# Make your first configuration

 **Put the configuration to the KVDB:**

 Store value following the given model with the proper key to the KVDB.
 Depending on the KVDB type, we recommend to use the appropriate tool to put key-value data (e.g. `etcdctl` for the ETCD, or `redis-cli` for the Redis).
 .
-Information about keys and data structures can be found in the documentation for the respective plugin, which can be found in the [user guide main page](../User-Guide).
+Information about keys and data structures can be found [here](references.md).

 **Use clientv2**

-Package [clientv2](https://github.com/ligato/vpp-agent/blob/master/clientv2/README.md) contains API definition for every supported configuration item and can be used to pass data without a external database.
+Package [clientv2](concepts.md#client-v2) contains API definition for every supported configuration item and can be used to pass data without a external database.